RikaShiro/FYP22070/README.md

 node index.js
 ```

 The command opens up a local proxy server that listens to port 22070.
 Besides, you have to turn on proxy in your OS setting.
 For Windows, please config the proxy manually in "proxy setting", for address "127.0.0.1" and port "22070".
-The port can be changed in ".env" file.
 At the first time you run the project, it is necessary to trust the certificate of http-mitm-proxy.
 The certificate path is by default ./.http-mitm-proxy/certs/ca.pem

 ## Serve